mrballistic/meal_prep/memory-bank/activeContext.md

    - Browser caching

 ## Active Decisions
+_Guided by requirements and patterns from previous documentation:_

 ### 1. Technical Decisions
+_Following patterns from systemPatterns.md and specifications from techContext.md:_
 - Using React Query for API state management
 - Implementing local storage for data persistence
 - Leveraging MUI v6.4.6 for UI components
 - TypeScript for type safety

 ### 2. Architecture Decisions
+_Implementing patterns from systemPatterns.md:_
 ```mermaid
 graph TD
     A[Weekly Calendar] --> B[Drag/Drop System]